Useurmind/FluxInTypescriptWithRx/docs/tutorial.md

 Every node also needs a route expression that defines which URLs should show this node.
 Routes starting with a slash e.g. `/home` are absolute and interpreted with regard to the base url of the app.
 Routes without a starting slash e.g. `page1` are combined with the route of the parent.
 In this case to get `/home/page1`.

 The default initialization code of rfluxx assumes that the routes of nodes further down the tree are more specific ("longer") than the routes at the top of the tree.
 The routes further down the tree are matched before the routes at the top of the tree.

+    containerFactory: new MyPage1ContainerFactory(),

+Each page has the possibility to define it's own container factory.
+This reduces friction between pages as the registrations in one page can be changed without affecting another page.
+If no container factory is specified for a page the central factory is used.
+In any case a new container is created per page opened.

     render: p => withPageContext(<Home />),